 During the development process, keep in mind the following considerations.

-IBM Tealeaf assumes that the following basic production stages are in place.
+Acoustic Experience Analytics (Tealeaf) assumes that the following basic production stages are in place.

 For more information about development goals during each of the stages, see UI Capture installation and implementation.